sillybanaja/drop/README.md

 Note that this implementation is a little crude, but it should work with most applications that support drag-and-drop (XDND).

-Pull requests and bug reports are welcome on gitlab.
+Pull requests and bug reports are welcome.
 Please keep in mind that this project is intended to remain small and focused on its core functionality.